“If you don’t mind – I’d really like you to be in the picture with us.”

 pinch of salt

-2 TBSP brewed coffee
+2 tablespoon brewed coffee

 In the bowl of a stand mixer fitted with the whisk attachment, whip the cream on high until stiff peaks form.
 Transfer to clean bowl and place remaining ingredients in bowl of stand mixer.